Florida Veterans Disability

 Florida Veteran Financial Benefits

-• Local Business Tax Exemption for Veterans, Spouses of Veterans and Certain Service Members: Veterans, Spouses of Veterans and certain servicemembers, are entitled to an exemption from a business tax and any fees imposed under the Florida Business Tax Statutes, Chapter 205.
-The following are eligible for the exemption:
+• Florida Local Business Tax Exemption for Veterans, Spouses of Veterans, and Service Members: Florida offers exemption from business tax and any fees imposed under Florida Business Tax Statutes, Chapter 205 for eligible Veterans, their Spouse or Surviving Spouse, and Spouses of Service members stationed in Florida.

 Sales Tax: